JiachengHou-PnR/UCRCS120B_WSL/AVRDUDE_on_Windows_with_WSL.md

     #include "include/simavr/avr/avr_mcu_section.h"

     // To this
+    // If simavr is in your home directory like we showed above
     #include "/home/${USER}/simavr/simavr/sim/avr/avr_mcu_section.h"
     ```

 7. Customize createProject.sh (optional)
-    Replace line 114 to 121 with the following code to initialize the directory to a GitHub repo.
+    Replace line 114 to 121 with the following code to initialize and push the directory to a GitHub repo automaticaly.

     ```bash
     echo -e "Initialize the directory to a GitHub repo."